 Where can I use a mauve paint color?

-Anywhere you want!
-When choosing any paint color in a room, it is important to consider the natural light within a room and the direction it is facing.
-If the room is north-facing with a small window, a mauve with a higher LRV may be better so that it doesn’t feel super dark.
+If the room is north-facing with a small window, a mauve with a higher light reflective value may be better so that it doesn’t feel super dark.

 What does Light Reflective Value (LRV) Mean?